tdincer/Andicam-NIR-pipeline/README.md

 4. Collect the photometry results

 #### Steps for the infrared photometry
-1. Gather ther images into a directory
+1. Gather the images into a directory
-2. Combine the dithered images (make a sky noise image, denoise each of the dithered images, and then align and combine them)
+2. Process the dithered images (make a sky noise image, denoise each of the dithered images, and then align and combine them to amplify the signal)
 3. Align the combined images with respect to ta reference frame
 4. Do the photometry
-5. Collec the photometry results
+5. Collect the photometry results